What is Lynch Syndrome?

-Lynch syndrome can be confirmed through a blood test.
+Lynch syndrome can be confirmed through a blood or saliva test of someone's inherited DNA.
 The test can determine if someone carries a mutation that can be passed down (called heritable) in 1 of the genes associated with Lynch syndrome.
 Currently, testing is available for the MLH1, MSH2, MSH6, PMS2 and EPCAM genes.
 However, not all families with Lynch syndrome will have an identifiable mutation in 1 of these genes.

-Screening tests can also be performed on tumor (cancer) tissue to determine if Lynch syndrome is likely.
+Screening tests can also be performed on the cancerous tissue to determine if Lynch syndrome is likely.
 The 2 screening tests suggested are microsatellite instability testing (MSI) and immunohistochemistry testing (IHC).
 The results of these tests can indicate whether more specific genetic testing should be considered.

 What are the estimated cancer risks associated with Lynch syndrome?

 General lifetime cancer risks for people with Lynch syndrome